whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 ...
 }
 ```

-## 10.15 Checked exceptions and runtime exceptions
+## 10.15 Checked Exceptions and Runtime Exceptions

 Checkedexceptions must be mentioned in thethrowsclause of all methods in which they could occur.
 Such
 exceptions are then propagated to the methods that call the one in which the exception occurs.

 For example, if a methodAdeclares to throw an exception of typeMyException, all methods that callA
 must either declare themselves that they throw such an exception, or catch the exception (see later).
 Hence,
 the following code fragment is wrong, because the methodBdoes not declare to throw exceptions of type
 MyException(and does not catch the exception that could be generated byA).

 ```